 Burbank Canyons

 Burbank_Canyons_1.jpgBurbank Canyons is a beautiful little 13,395-acre area in Douglas County with perennial streams, aspen groves, great hiking, and excellent solitude.
 Raptors, mule deer, bear, mountain lion, sage grouse, and various bird species live here.
-Wilderness designation will give it permanent protection.
+Wilderness designation will give it permanent protection and is included in the Northern Nevada Economic Development and Conservation Act, as reintroduced by Congressman Mark Amodei in March, 2025.

 Burbank Canyons is the largest remaining undeveloped area in the entire Pine Nut Mountains in Douglas County.
 A designated Burbank Canyons Wilderness would ensure that Douglas County offers sheer beauty and recreational opportunities that translate into increased property values and quality of life, which appeal not only to tourists, but also to skilled workers and retirees, who want to enjoy the “lifestyle amenities” of this region.
 A designated Burbank Canyons Wilderness would be the ultimate open space, a little, but mighty, crown jewel of Douglas County’s outdoor offerings.